silnrsi/pysilfont/README.md

 To install the module and the scripts for the current user only run:

 ```
-python setup.py install --user --record installed-files.txt
+python3 setup.py install --user --record installed-files.txt
 ```

 or, if multiple users use your system and you want to install for all users, run:

 ```
-sudo python setup.py install --record installed-files.txt
+sudo python3 setup.py install --record installed-files.txt
 ```

 If setup.py fails with a message that python-setuptools is missing, run the following to install it, then run setup.py again.

 ```
-sudo apt-get install python-setuptools
+sudo apt-get install python3-setuptools
 ```

-If upgrading an existing installation you will need to clean up from previous installations by running this before the commands above:
+If upgrading an existing installation you may need to clean up from previous installations by running this before the commands above:

 ```
-python setup.py clean --all
+python3 setup.py clean --all
 ```